PeWe79/cloudmucast.com/src/content/docs/docs/developers/apis.md

 If you're accessing sensitive information or modifying the server, you will be required to authenticate your API requests with an authorization key.

-You can create an API key from the AzuraCast web interface, by clicking the user menu in the top right and clicking "My API Keys".
+You can create an API key from the CloudmuCAst/AzuraCast web interface, by clicking the user menu in the top right and clicking "My API Keys".
 Any API keys you create will share the same permissions that you have as a user.

 The preferred method of authenticating is to send the following header along with your API request: